paragoner1/crisis-companion/Crisis_Companion_Updated_Overview.md

 - **Community** that creates viral growth
 - **Technology** that works when you need it most

 **Download Solana SOS today and join the revolution in emergency response.
-Because when seconds matter, you need the phone you can't live without.**
+Because when seconds matter, you need the app that makes your phone invaluable.**

 ---

-**Solana SOS** - The phone you can't live without. 🚨
+**Solana SOS** - Creating the phone you can't live without. 🚨